Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Data

 \subsubsection{Redshift distributions}

-As we can appreciate from \Cref{eq:GC_kernel}, to estimate the kernel of the radio continuum galaxy sample we need to obtain an accurate model for the galaxy number distribution as a function of redshift.
+As we can appreciate from \autoref{eq:GC_kernel}, to estimate the kernel of the radio continuum galaxy sample we need to obtain an accurate model for the galaxy number distribution as a function of redshift.
 To achieve that, we make use of two of the largest extragalactic radio galaxy simulations; the European SKA Design Study (hereafter \texttt{SKADS}) Simulated Skies \citep{Wilman2008} and the Tiered Radio Extragalactic Continuum Simulation \citep[hereafter \texttt{T-RECS};][]{Bonaldi2019}.
 Also, we consider for both simulations AGNs and SFGs contributions, which constitute the main tracers of the galaxy populations in the radio surveys.
-In \Cref{fig:redshift_dists}, we show the redshift distributions for \texttt{SKADS} and \texttt{T-RECS} and for the flux density cuts at $0.18$ and $0.4$ mJy.
+In \autoref{fig:redshift_dists}, we show the redshift distributions for \texttt{SKADS} and \texttt{T-RECS} and for the flux density cuts at $0.18$ and $0.4$ mJy.
 The distributions are not affected considerably by the flux density cuts and both \texttt{SKADS} and \texttt{T-RECS} are peaked at $z\sim0.5$, after which they fall slowly up to high redshifts.
 Nonetheless, we can appreciate that the \texttt{SKADS} has longer tail at high redshift, while the \texttt{T-RECS} is more localized at $z\sim0.5$.
 This can affect power spectra fits to the data, since samples with broader redshift distributions wash out their structure information, decreasing in this way the power amplitude and in turn increasing the galaxy bias $b_g$.
-However, as we discuss in \Cref{subsec:Gal_bias_results}, this difference does not affect the results significantly.
-Thus, for our baseline results of \Cref{subsec:Gal_bias_results} and \Cref{subsec:sigma8}, we use only the \texttt{SKADS} distribution. \texttt{SKADS} is accurate enough to describe the redshift evolution of deep radio continuum surveys.
-This has been shown in \cite{Alonso2021} where the high redshift tail parametrisation is consistent with \texttt{SKADS}. \footnote{We plan to study in detail the effects of the redshift distribution parametrisations in a future work by cross-correlating EMU PS1 radio galaxies with optical galaxies from the Dark Energy Survey \citep[DES][]{Abbott21}.}
+However, as we discuss in \autoref{subsec:Gal_bias_results}, this difference does not affect the results significantly {(shift of $\sim0.2\sigma$)}.
+Thus, for our baseline results of \autoref{subsec:Gal_bias_results} and \autoref{subsec:sigma8}, we use the \texttt{SKADS} distribution.